dashframework/dashing/guidelines/accessibility/README.md

 <label for="idOfElement"></label>
 <input id="idOfElement">
 ```
-In some cases  `hidden` labels may be necessary, such as when a button descrbes a form and two labels are not required.
+In some cases  `hidden` labels may be necessary, such as when a button describes a form and two labels are not required.

 ```html
 <label for="idOfElement" class="hidden"></label>